 The incentive fee is equal to 12% of Value Growth, provided that an annualized performance of 7% is achieved (the "Initial Hurdle").
-The catch-up clause provided for in the Old ASAs has been removed.

-The incentive fee will be paid at the end of the New ASA or earlier in the event of the Real Estate Subsidiaries' exit from the New ASA ("Exit"), i.e., (i) in the event of a sale or transfer of all of the real estate assets held by the Real Estate Subsidiaries, (ii) in the event of a sale or transfer of 100% of the securities comprising the share capital of the Real Estate Subsidiaries or (iii) in the event of a sale of Vitura shares by Northwood Investors and its affiliates that reduces its direct and indirect ownership interest in Vitura below 51%.
+The incentive fee will be paid at the end of the ASA or earlier in the event of the Real Estate Subsidiaries' exit from the ASA ("Exit"), i.e., (i) in the event of a sale or transfer of all of the real estate assets held by the Real Estate Subsidiaries, (ii) in the event of a sale or transfer of 100% of the securities comprising the share capital of the Real Estate Subsidiaries or (iii) in the event of a sale of Vitura shares by Northwood Investors and its affiliates that reduces its direct and indirect ownership interest in Vitura below 51%.